Customer Renewable Programs

-- Applications must ultimately be submitted via the company's online Customer Interconnection Tool and an interconnection agreement shall be completed or the project will be deemed non-complaint.
+- Applications must ultimately be submitted via the company's online Customer Interconnection Tool and an interconnection agreement shall be completed or the project will be deemed non-complaint2.
 Contractors must notify the Company that a customer intends to participate in Quick Connect and the customer shall acknowledge participation by initialing in the Quick Connect section on the Customer Authorization & Acknowledgement form.
 When submitting a Quick Connect application in CIT, the initials of the customer indicating that they want to participate in Quick Connect must be included on the form.
 The existing CIT will continue to be used for processing all rooftop solar applications, so Quick Connect customers will continue to receive all standard communications via the online tool.

 1 Due to system constraints, circuits on the island of Molokai are not automatically eligible for QCT if submitting for non-export projects [Customer Self-Supply (CSS) or Net Energy metering Plus (NEM Plus)].